National League of Junior Cotillions

 Welcome to the Charlotte Junior Cotillion's home page!

 Junior Cotillion is a character education program that teaches middle school students etiquette, manners and contemporary ballroom dancing skills.
-The goal of the program is to help young people develop lifelong skills that empower them to thrive in a variety of social situations.
+The goal of the program is to help young people learn how to be confident, kind and respectful in a variety of social situations.

 Junior Cotillion typically begins in the 6th grade for Year 1 and continues on in the 7th grade for the Year 2 program.
 Please see more information below.